PhD, English. University of Missouri (2009)

 “Considering Johnson’s ‘Nose of the Mind’ and Mind’s Nose: Olfaction Deployed and Suppressed in the Age of Johnson.”
-For Revision and Reappraisal: New Essays on Johnson and His Circle.
-Anthony Lee, Ed.
-University of Delaware Press.
+For New Essays on Johnson and His Circle: Reevaluation.
+Ed.
+Anthony Lee.
+University of Delaware Press. [preprint available here]

 Co-Editor (with Devoney Looser) Special Issue of Romantic Circles Pedagogy on Teaching Austen.
 Co-wrote introduction and includes single-authored essay on “Teaching Austen in the Literary Marketplace” (2014)

 “‘Bad Smells’ and ‘fragrance’: Reading Mansfield Park Through the Eighteenth-Century Nose.”
 Persuasions Online, December 2014.

 "Austen among the fragments: Understanding the Fate of Sanditon" in a special issue of Women's Writing on "Rethinking Influence, 1680-1830" Ed.
 Jennie Batchelor.
 (Volume 20, Issue 1, January 2013) [preprint available here]

 “Schools Beyond Scandal: Contextualizing The School for Scandal, 1732-1800" for Richard Brinsley Sheridan: The Impresario in Political And Cultural Context, Eds.
 Dan Ennis and Jack DeRochi (Bucknell University Press 2012) [preprint available here]